 Feeding Guidelines and Best Practices

 Buying the right feed is step one.
 Using it correctly is step two.
-Here are answers to common feeding questions, expanded with actionable tips.
-This is all part of a proper feeding schedule for backyard chickens.
+Understanding the best feeding schedule for backyard chickens is just as important as the feed itself.

 How to Safely Switch Your Chickens to a New Feed